the episode

 John McLarty: Right.

-Kimberly Faith: You know, it’s it’s we won’t get off into revelations and the lamb of God, but, you know, you think about the only person who’s authorized to break a seal is the person who the king gives authority to break the seal or the king himself.
+Kimberly Faith: You know, we won’t get off into revelations and the lamb of God, but, you know, you think about the only person who’s authorized to break a seal is the person who the king gives authority to break the seal or the king himself.
 Right?
 And, you know, if the holy spirit is sealing a believer until the day of redemption, then that would mean that if we can lose our salvation, that the Holy Spirit would have failed in his mission.

 John McLarty: Right.